thaliproject/thali/TDHReplicationManager.md

 There is also the issue of prioritization.
 Bandwidth is at a premium and so we do need to make choices.
 That's hard to do if every app is running its own synchs independently of each other.
 And if the apps are going to coordinate then we just created the replication manager via the back door.

 So it looks like we really do need a replication manager.
 But let's see how little we can do.

-## Work to do in CouchBase

-I have made some changes to CouchBase's replication so we don't handle authorization in the way they do.
-Take a look at couchbase-lite-java-core/Manager/getReplicator.
-We need to decide if the replication manager will even use notifications.
-Clearly it should eventually but below we would just use one offs so we don't need the notifications until we get to the library that needs to figure out who to replicate with.
-The reason that one needs it is to detect when replications have failed for whatever reason.
-But if we are going to stick with one offs then right fix may be to make CouchBase's behavior consistent with CouchDB's where one off replications don't return until they finish.
-Otherwise we will need to enhance data.createPush(Pull)Replication to support our extensions but that should be pretty easy.

 ## Replication persistence